Lorenzo Ghiberti: Gates of Paradise multiple descriptive panels

 Three men came to Abraham.
 He clothed them, fed them, and gave them drinks.
-The three men were angels and they revealed themselves as messengers of God (shown at the bottom left).
-They told him his wife Sarah, who was 80 years old, would bear a child.
-Once they had the child God order Abraham to sacrifice Isaac, but was ordered to stop by an angel (shown at the top).
+The three men were angels, and they revealed themselves as messengers of God (shown at the bottom left).
+They told him that his wife, Sarah, who was 80 years old, would bear a child.
+Once they had the child, named Isaac, God ordered Abraham to sacrifice him, but Abraham was ordered to stop by an angel (shown at the top).